mikaelma/AngularProject/README.md

 # Description

+In this project we have created a portal for viewing different types of cocktails and drinks.
+Any user can access the portal and look at the drink catalog.
+We have also implemented search and filtering possibilites for the user.

+If the user wants to take a closer look at the drink and perhaps learn how to make it, he or she can simply click the drink item in the catalog and see a more detailed page.

+We have also implemented user management.
+This means that should the user want, it is possible to create an account.
+This gives the user the ability to add new drinks to the catalog, as well as favorite the best drinks.

 In this project we will create a portal containing a catalog of different cocktails and drinks.
 All drinks will be an individual entity in our database.
 The database entry will contain the following:
 * Image of the drink
 * Glass to be served in